Building Trust Bridges in Your Organization

 I know, this all sounds so simple and yet is complicated to implement.
 But I believe strongly that this is the foundational work you can do as a leader to not only do the work YOU want to do but bring out the best in your team.

 Imagine trust bridges across your organization.
-Trust bridges that don’t need micromanaging, trust bridges that open up dialog.
+Trust bridges that don’t need micromanaging, trust bridges that open up a dialog.

 Now that’s a team I’d want to work with.
 Wouldn’t you?